 - Save as a high-resolution .JPEG, .PNG, .PDF, PSD or .AI;

-- It's up to you whether you wish to include the title and/or author name as part of the design but please do not include any other text
+- You are free to include the title and author’s name as part of the design but please do not include any other text or logo;